The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves

 \section{Summary}

-The goal of CNIa0.02 is to produce a complete and unbiased sample of nearby SNe~Ia with multiband light curves that sample the whole population of SNe~Ia.
-We present $240$ SNe with optical light curves in this data release.
-We expect to also publish near-UV, near-IR, and late-phase photometric data in the future data releases.
-When completed, the sample will provide a large and homogeneous dataset to infer the intrinsic distribution properties of SNe~Ia in the local universe, which will ultimately help answer basic questions regarding SN~Ia progenitor systems and explosion mechanisms.
+CNIa0.02 aims to obtain a homogeneous and unbiased sample of nearby SNe~Ia with multi-band light curves to study the SNe~Ia population.
+In CNIa0.02 DR1, we present $247$ SNe with optical light curves, including {148} SNe in the complete sample.
+DR1 offers large and homogenous optical photometric data sets to systematically study the SNe~Ia population.
+In this paper, we present the first analysis of our dataset by extracting parameters such as $\Delta m_{15}(B)$.
+We plan to publish near-UV, near-IR, and late-phase photometric data in the future.
+Our multi-band light curves also allow us to derive host-galaxy extinction and luminosity, and in a forthcoming publication, we plan to make completeness correction and study the SN Ia luminosity function.
+CNIa0.02 provides a large and homogeneous dataset to infer the intrinsic distribution properties of SNe~Ia in the local universe to help answer basic questions regarding SN~Ia progenitor systems and explosion mechanisms.

 \acknowledgments